Process Activity Model

 Note: Informal diagrams that are more understandable by a set of stakeholders are also in this set and must be based upon a formal model.

-Note: These activity models also need to provide a way to identify a "System Interaction Point".
+Note: These activity models also need to provide a way to identify

 Languages, Notations, Conventions